Loose (Nelly Furtado album): Songs

-The opening track, "Afraid" (featuring rapper Attitude), depicts Furtado's fear of what people think of her, and she has said that the chorus reminds her of "walking down the hall in high school ... because you live from the outside in.
+The opening track, "Afraid" (featuring rapper Attitude), depicts Furtado's fear of what people think of her; she has said that the chorus reminds her of "walking down the hall in high school ... because you live from the outside in.
 Now that I'm an adult, I care about the inside of me ...
 Before I said I didn't care about what people thought about me, but I really did."

 "Maneater" is an uptempo electro rock song that combines 1980s electro synths and a more dance-oriented beat.
-The up-tempo song has prominent electropop and synthpop influences and is lyrically related to how people become "hot on themselves" when dancing in their underwear in front of a mirror.
+The song has prominent electropop and synth-pop influences and is lyrically related to how people become "hot on themselves" when dancing in their underwear in front of a mirror.
 "Promiscuous" (featuring Timbaland) was inspired by a flirting exchange Furtado had with Attitude, who co-wrote the song.

 She has characterized the fifth track, "Showtime", as "a proper R&B slow jam".

-"No Hay Igual" is a hip-hop and reggaeton song, that has a Spanglish tongue twister over "future-tropic" beats.
+"No Hay Igual" is a hip-hop and reggaeton song that features a Spanglish tongue twister over "future-tropic" beats.
 The song contains a "sharp mix" of percussion and "empowered chanting".
-In "No Hay Igual", Furtado sings in Spanish and raps in Portuguese over a reggaeton rhythm.
+In the track, Furtado sings in Spanish and raps in Portuguese over a reggaeton rhythm.

-The album also features more introspective songs, and The Sunday Times wrote that it "has a surprising sadness to it."
-The seventh track, "Te Busqué", which features Latin singer Juanes, is about Furtado's experiences with depression, which she said she has had periodically since she was around seventeen years old.

-Furtado said she was unsure what "Say It Right" is about, but that it encapsulates her feeling when she wrote it and "taps into this other sphere"; in an interview for The Sunday Times, it was mentioned that it is about her breakup with DJ Jasper Gahunia, the father of her daughter.
-"In God's Hands", another song on the album, was also inspired by the end of their relationship.
+The album also features more introspective songs; The Sunday Times wrote that it "has a surprising sadness to it."
+The seventh track, "Te Busqué", which features Juanes, is about Furtado's experiences with depression, which she said she has had periodically since she was around seventeen years old.
+Furtado said she was unsure what "Say It Right" is about, but that it encapsulates her feeling when she wrote it and "taps into this other sphere"; in an interview for The Sunday Times, it was mentioned that it is about her breakup with DJ Jasper Gahunia.
+"In God's Hands" was also inspired by the end of their relationship.